sedwardstx/rbnvdemo/RBNV_Meetings/Robot_Builders_Night_Virtual_for_July_15th_2025-Summary.md

 ### AI Orchestration Tools
 - **Langchain and Langraph** were discussed as tools to orchestrate multiple AI models collaboratively.
 - These tools enable the breakdown of tasks to specialized AI agents, improving speed and efficiency in processing complex queries.

-## Conclusion
-The meeting was a fruitful exchange of ideas, tackling both nostalgic and futuristic topics.
-Participants benefited from exchange on technical challenges and solutions across AI, robotics, and system configurations.
-The night underscored the brilliance yet complexity involved in integrating AI within technology systems today.

 ## Referenced Links
 - **Pat Caron** shared: